katzer/ski/README.md

     $ export ORBIT_HOME=/path/to/orbit

-And setup the SSH agent for passwordless authentification:
+Then setup the SSH agent for passwordless authentication:

     $ ssh-add /path/to/key